cdisc-org/DataExchange-ODM-LinkML/docs/leafID.md

 # Slot: leafID

-_Unique identifier for the Leaf element with the document location._
+_Reference to the unique ID of the Leaf element that contains the location of a file containing a document._